 Add To Favorites

 Invite local artists to show art techniques such as how to use modeling compound or watercolors.
 Involve children creatively.
+After the artist visit, talk with students about what they have learned from the meeting.

 Let's make something!